-When browser software connects to the switch unit successfully, a Login screen is provided for you to login to the device as follows:
+When browser software connects to the switch unit successfully, a Login screen is provided for you to login to the device as the left display below:

 The switch will accept only one successful management connection at the same time.
-The other connection attempts will be prompted with a warning message.
+The other connection attempts will be prompted with a warning message as the right display above.

-Duplicated Administrator

-This device is managed by 192.168.0.102
+Duplicated Administrator This device is managed by 192.168.0.102 currently!!

-currently!!